hartwigmedical/actin/molecular/README.md

 ## ACTIN-Molecular

 ACTIN-Molecular interprets molecular results and maps these results to the datamodel described below.
 In addition, the data is written to a per-sample JSON file.
-ACTIN-Molecular only supports interpretation of [ORANGE](https://github.com/hartwigmedical/hmftools/tree/master/orange) molecular results as produced by [HMF Platinum](https://github.com/hartwigmedical/platinum) as well as molecular tests done historically made available via the patient's clinical data.
+ACTIN-Molecular supports interpretation of [ORANGE](https://github.com/hartwigmedical/hmftools/tree/master/orange) molecular results as produced by [HMF Platinum](https://github.com/hartwigmedical/platinum) as well as molecular tests done historically made available via the patient's clinical data.